Tenderly/node-extensions-library/README.md

 This is a Node Extension Starter.
 You can use this example as a starting point for your own Node Extension.

 - [node-extension-starter](./node-extension-starter) - A Node Extension that gets the current block number
+- [node-extension-starter-jest](./node-extension-starter-jest) - A Node Extension that gets the current block number & has Jest testing library installed

 Here are examples of Node Extensions that you can use in your projects: